Cameron Carter-Vickers: Celtic defender out of crucial CL clash with RB Leipzig

-Celtic defender Cameron Carter-Vickers will miss their Champions League match against RB Leipzig; striker Liel Abada also did not travel to Germany; the Hoops have one point from their opening two games in Group F
+Cameron Carter-Vickers will miss Celtic's Champions League match against RB Leipzig; forward Liel Abada and Aaron Mooy also miss the trip to Germany; Ange Postecoglou's side have one point from their opening two games in Group F

-Celtic will be without defender Cameron Carter-Vickers for their crucial Champions League tie away to RB Leipzig, with striker Liel Abada also staying behind in Glasgow.
+Celtic will be without defender Cameron Carter-Vickers for their crucial Champions League tie away to RB Leipzig, with Liel Abada and Aaron Mooy also staying behind in Glasgow.

-The USA international has been out since a training injury before the international break, with manager Ange Postecoglou hopeful he would be available after missing Saturday's 2-1 win over Motherwell.
+USA international Carter-Vickers has been out since a training injury before the international break, with manager Ange Postecoglou hopeful he would be available after missing Saturday's 2-1 win over Motherwell.

+Abada, meanwhile, misses out as he celebrates Yom Kippur, the most sacred and solemn day in the Jewish calendar which includes a 25-hour fast.

 The Celtic boss said: "Cameron wasn't 100 per cent so he is not with the team.